Askarpour/askarpour.github.io/_pages/publications.md

 <h3>Journals</h3>

+* "Mission Specification Patterns for Mobile Robots: Providing Support for Quantitative Properties" (2022).
+In: IEEE Transactions on Software Engineering.
 * “A Deployment Framework for Formally Verified Human-Robot Interactions” (2021).
 In: IEEE Access.
 * "Formally-based Model-Driven Development of Collaborative Robotic Applications" (2021).
 In: Journal of Intelligent & Robotic Systems.
 * “Safety Assessment of Collaborative Robotics through Automated Formal Verification”(2020).
 In: IEEE Transactions on Robotics.